CoDkid2006/BoTN_Save_Editor/README.md

 ## TODO
 Lower level parsing and editing for the following classes

-- Class for appearance.

-- Class for playerobtainedvariants

-- Class for playerseenvariants

-- Class for gameflags

-- Class for worldstate

-- Class for breederstatprogress
+- Refactoring of code

+- Moving of all macros into own class

+- Better Understanding of text and map properties for better generic parsing

+- Interface functions for lower level variables like appearance and game flags

+- Macros for remaining sub-classes values.
+I.e. list of all possible gamestate flag

 - GUI.
 OMEGALUL